tardieunicolas/tardieunicolas/README.md

 - ⚡ Proficient in Javascript development
 - 🌱 I love to learn new things
-- 👨‍🎓 Currently in preparation for Rxjs presentation
+- 👨‍🎓 Currently in preparation for AWS certification
 - 🏃‍♂️ I'm also a runner

 ### Languages and Tools